bamos/bamos.github.io/index.md

 with an object, the latent variables of the dynamics model continue to represent its shape.
-We show that active data collection by maximizing the entropy of predictions about the body-touch sensors, proprioception and vestibular information-leads to learning of dynamic models that show superior performance when used for control.
+We show that active data collection by maximizing the entropy of predictions about the body&ndash;touch sensors, proprioception and vestibular information&ndash;leads to learning of dynamic models that show superior performance when used for control.
 We also collect data from a real robotic hand and show that the same models can be used to answer questions about properties of objects in